Play Park Refurbishment Project

 Progress made

 Since this plan has been developed we have made some significant progress.
 Brimmers Way Play Park, was refurbished as a new fitness park, reopening in July 2022.
-We received full funding for the change of use in Brimmers Way playground for an Outdoor Gym and we have received part funding for change of use for Webbs Meadow playground where work has begun.
+We received full funding for the change of use in Brimmers Way playground for an Outdoor Gym.
+Changes have been made to various parks but work is ongoing.
+We are actively looking at securing funding for full refubishment of the main park.

 Play parks